Timothy C. Hain, MD • Page last modified: April 3, 2023

 Fattori et al, Audiology 35(6):322-34, 1996.
 These authors report the results of treatment for 15 days with 90 min. sessions of a pressure chamber.
 They report better hearing results in the treated patients.
 Comment: lacking a reasonable mechanism and also considering the general problems with placebo responses in Menieres (see the classic paper entitled Old and New in Menieres, by N. Torok), this treatment remains unsubstantiated.

 Strangely enough, treatment with an antioxidant, NAC, is reported to improve hearing after noise exposure.
-Thus we have here duelling placebos -- hyperbaric oxygen, and NAC.
+Thus we have here duelling placebos -- an oxidant (hyperbaric oxygen), and an antioxidant (NAC).

 |Intratympanic injection of medication.|

 We have recently moved this discussion into the main Meniere's page, as it seems now to be a "emergent" treatment rather than a placebo.
-Perhaps "passing fad" would be a better word than emergent -- we find it hard to follow the logic of using a drug that is gone in a few days, to treat a chronic illness.
-Nevertheless, there is a literature to support this endeavor.
+We find it hard to follow the logic of using a drug that is gone in a few days, to treat a chronic illness.
+Nevertheless, there is a reasonable literature to support this endeavor.

 (Adunka, Moustaklis et al. 2003) In this treatment, lidocaine and Kinetin are instilled into the middle ear using transtympanic injection.
 A remission was reported in 66% of patients.
 It is difficult to see why a local anesthetic that is gone in hours at most should cause a long lasting remission.
 Kinetin is a plant growth factor, pesticide, and an ingredient in skin preparations.
 Perhaps Kinetin has a positive effect on Meniere's disease.